JeffGregorio/LibAG/README.md

 float freq = 440.0f * powf(2.0f, (note-69)/12.0f);
 ```

-Similarly, we can compute the base of an exponential sweep for specified nonzero endpoints to map a 10-bit ADC conversion result.
+Alternatively, we can compute the base of an exponential sweep for specified nonzero endpoints to map a 10-bit ADC conversion result.

 ```C
 float base = powf((2000.0f/20.0f), 1.0f/1023);